 Young Dr. Kopiacek: The younger Dr. Kopiacek, pronounced, “Cop Ya Check”, a young Jeff Bridges type character, Suzie’s father, in the late 1950’s (pre-hippie era), part of the film, has a proper trimmed haircut, professor/explorer almost geeky look about him, with a pencil thin mustache.
 The casting search has to come up with a spitting image of a young Jeff Bridges for this role, slightly geeky, at 6′ 2″ and 198 pounds, he’s handsome however, and fit.
 In the beginning of the film, the audience at first, has the subconscious suggestion that he is the hero and main character of the story cause he’s almost a young “Brad Pitt” looking dude.
 It’s only a minor roll however, as the story unfolds, and the audience realizes that in the first act.

-Older Dr. Kopiacek: The older Dr. Kopiacek, Suzie’s father, potentially played by Jeff Bridges, has long hippie hair, flowing but pulled back underneath a cool looking, but filthy Panama hat of some kind.
+Older Dr. Kopiacek: The older Dr. Kopiacek, Suzie’s father played by Jeff Bridges, has long hippie hair, flowing but pulled back underneath a cool looking, but filthy Panama hat of some kind.
 He also has a full but semi-trimmed beard and mustache.
 It’s hot in the Amazon, so the characters are naturally sweaty most of the time.

 The older Dr. Kopiacek, (Jeff Bridges) character smokes weed, and sometimes can be seen picking at his beard, just before he takes a hit on a joint or a drink, or why he’s taking a piss, or when he’s eating, or even in his sleep.
-Point is, that nervous tic, or search for the bug, that he never finds, becomes part of the comic relief in my film.
+Point is, that search for the bug or whatever, that he never finds, becomes part of the comic relief in my film.
 He finally finds the bug, but not until the end of the sequel.
 I think Jeff Bridges is perfect for this role.
 The “Dude”, as a highly educated Professor/Anthropologist that drinks “White Russians”, and is 420 friendly, has been a flirtatious dude all his life, and is a perfect role for him.

 Older Dr. Harriet Kopiacek: Suzie’s Anthropologist mother just before she dies of natural, but sudden causes, could be a role for someone like Susan Sarandon. an almost look-alike version of Scarlett Johansson, but slightly older, with the same beautiful red hair.